 Many people care about what happens to their property and assets after death, but interestingly, a trust may be what affects them the most during their lifetime.
 Trusts play a crucial role in estate planning by providing numerous benefits and flexibility that can help individuals effectively manage their assets and distribute them according to their wishes.
 Many haven’t heard of a special needs trust, but learning about what it does may save you and your family from difficulty in the event of a tragedy.

 A special needs trust (SNT) is an important legal tool for making sure your loved one’s health care and living needs are taken care of in the event that you predecease them or are prevented from financially supporting them for some other reason.
-An additional, and very important, benefit of a special needs trust is that the funds placed in that trust will not disqualify the recipient from receiving government benefits.
+That reason may include mental incapability or the trustee becoming a disabled person.
+An additional, and very important, benefit of a Michigan special needs trust is that the funds placed in that trust will not disqualify the recipient from receiving government benefits.

 Galloway and Collens, PLLC, is a leading estate planning law firm that is ready to set up and administer the right kind of trust to take care of your family member’s special needs.
 Attorney Howard H. Collens has many years of experience handling all trust-related matters throughout Royal Oak and Michigan, including: